espruino/Espruino/README_Building.md

 It is possible to build Espruino under Windows with the following addition to the Linux explanation:

 * Install Bash on Ubuntu on Windows 10 <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
   * After enablement, just use the instructions for Linux

+Note:

+* there is no access to USB in the present version
+  * copy any crosscompile output to one's user directory and either bluetooth or USB the result to the target

-Or use a Virtual machine as described below.
+Or use a Virtual machine as described below dependant on ones taste.

 ## Cross compilation